mughu94/lamp-stack-minimalist/README.md

   - Optionally installs WordPress Salts for enhanced security.
   - Configures Apache virtual host for the specified domain.
   - Enables the site, sets up rewrite rules, and restarts Apache.

+## `remove_domain.sh` Script Details

+- The script `remove_domain.sh` removes:
+  - The web root directory associated with the domain.
+  - The Apache virtual host configuration file.
+  - The MySQL database and user associated with the WordPress installation (if found in `wp-config.php`).

 ## Notes